12 Surprising Facts About Emilia Clarke

 As for her co-star, Clarke commended Schwarzenegger's "calming, gorgeous presence on set that put everyone at ease.
 And he’s such an iconic figure—there were a lot of ‘pinch me’ moments, when you’re like, ‘I can’t believe I’m actually doing this.'"

-8. She's got some serious musical talent.
+8. Emilia Clarke has some serious musical talent.

 Clarke is an exceptionally talented musician.
 With her alto voice, she can expertly sing ballads, blues, cabaret, and jazz numbers.
 She can also play the piano, flute, and guitar.